autopkg/grahampugh-recipes/README.md

 Note that some recipes in this repo are designed to help package up software that is not publicly available.
 As such, those recipes have no `.download` recipe.
 Those recipes have their own `README` files to give further instruction.

-## Wait, these are all yaml files!
+## Wait, what are all these YAML files?!

-I write my recipes as `yaml` files, and then convert them to `plist` format when I'm done.
-I find constructing the recipes much nicer in `yaml` format, and it ensures a consistent `plist` structure (e.g. alphabetised input keys).
+I write my recipes as `yaml` files.
+I find constructing and reading the recipes much nicer in `yaml` format.
+Since AutoPkg version 2.3, YAML recipes are supported.

-If, on the other hand, you are interested in this technique, take a look at https://github.com/grahampugh/plist-yaml-plist
+If you are interested converting PLIST-based recipes to YAML, or vice-versa, take a look at my [PLIST-YAML-PLIST][https://github.com/grahampugh/plist-yaml-plist] project.

+Note that AutoPkgR cannot search for YAML-based AutoPkg recipes.

 ## JamfUploader processors